Etcor/super-cars/README.md

 - User can login to their account
 - User can upload a photo
 - User can edit their account details
+- User can make a reservation
+- User can customize their reservation
 - User can view their past rentals

 ## Preview